-Leave him alone, and let him curse; for the Lord has told him to.
-2Samuel 16:11
+Let him alone, and let him curse; for so the Lord has ordered him.
+2 Sam.
+16:11

 Even evil spirits are under God's control.
 God sent an evil spirit to speak through the false prophets during Ahab's reign.